lobbyview/LobbyViewPythonPackage/README.md

 and parameter names as outlined in the LobbyView REST API Documentation (https://rest-api.lobbyview.org/).

+The full documentation for the package is linked here: http://lobbyview.readthedocs.io/

 The LobbyView API provides comprehensive data on lobbying activities in the United States.
 This includes information on: